sabintiwari/ClientServer/README.md

 There are 3 helper classes that help `Client` and `Server` perform their functions.

 `Record`: `record.h` and `record.cpp`
 * The `Record` class is the conversion of the contents of the records file.
-It contains the following attributes: `int account`, `std::string name`, `int balance`, `int is_locked`, and `pthread_cond_t in_use`.
+It contains the following attributes: `int account`, `std::string name`, `double balance`, `int is_locked`, and `pthread_cond_t in_use`.
 The first three attributes are data from the file. `is_locked` is used as a condition variable to prevent multiple write access at the same time. `in_use` uses the `is_locked` attribute to make threads wait for the `Record` to be accessible.

 `Transaction`: `transaction.h` and `transaction.cpp`
 * The `Transaction` class is the conversion of the contents of the transactions file.
-It contains the attributes: `int time`, `int account`, `std::string type`, and `int amount`.
+It contains the attributes: `int time`, `int account`, `std::string type`, and `double amount`.
 All the attributes are the data from the file.
 * The `Transaction` class has the following functions:
 ```c++
 int is_valid();